albinperroj/QRCodeGenerator/README.md

 # QRCodeGenerator

-This is a desktop application (WPF App) which is used to generate QR code.
+Simple desktop application used to generate a QR code with a custom color and center image.